alvinhuhhh/LARKY_FireWatch_SCDFXIBM/README.md

 only one location and status.
 The script will first download the status.txt and check if it contains a "1" or "0".
 If it contains a "1", it shows that there is fire detected in the photo and the script will then download the photo as well.

 Next, open the "index.html" file in a browser.
 This will show a list of location.
-A green tick will indicate that the status of that location is 0, while a photo will indicate that there is fire detected in the location.
+A green tick will indicate that there is no fire detected at the location, while a photo will indicate that there is fire detected in the location.

 This concludes a full flow demo of our web alert system.
 To test it with other photos, you can add any photo in the "detector_src/tflite_interpreter/basic/model/images" directory and rename it location_1.jpg to try.
 Take note that the script runs indefinitely so you do not have to restart the script, as it will auto update in a timed-interval.
 After about 1 minute, refresh the HTML UI to see the changes.